reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

 3. [SecurityFilterChain](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/web/SecurityFilterChain.html):
 The security filters in the `SecurityFilterChain` are beans registered with `FilterChainProxy`.
 An application can have multiple `SecurityFilterChain`.
 `FilterChainProxy` uses the `RequestMatcher` interface on `HttpServletRequest` to determine which `SecurityFilterChain` needs to be called.
-With such configuration, every application has the flexibility to separate filter invocation based on different usecases.

 {{% info title="Additional Notes on Spring Security Chain" %}}
 - The default fallback filter chain in a Spring Boot application has a request matcher /** meaning it will apply to all requests.